Constant term of $H$-forms: Two operations on - forms on induced representations

-In the sequel, the smooth representations of $G$ and of its closed subgroups will be with complex coefficients.\\ Let $(\pi, V)$ be a smooth representation of $G$ and let $P=MU$ be a parabolic subgroup of $G$.
-One denotes by $(\pi_P,V_P)$ the tensor product of the quotient of $V$ by the $M$-submodule generated by the $\pi(u)v-v$, $u\in U, v\in V$, with the representation of $M$ on $\C$ given by $\delta_P^{-1/2}$.
-We call it the normalized Jacquet module of $V$ along $P$.
-We denote by $j_P$ the natural projection map from $V$ to $V_P$ and sometimes $ \pi_P$ will be denoted $ j_P(\pi)$. \ste The following result is due to J. Bernstein (cf. [Be], [R], Chapter V.9).
-We present here a slight reformulation of his result ( see [D3], Lemma 2.1).
-This is a generalization of a result of W. Casselman [C].
+The following result is due to J. Bernstein for smooth representations (cf. [Be], [R], Chapter V.9 , see also [Bu] for the first published proof).
+We present here a slight reformulation of his result (cf. [D3], Lemma 2.1).
+This is a generalization of a result of W. Casselman for admissible representations (cf. [C]).
 Let $(P, P^-) $ be a pair of opposite parabolic subgroups of $G$ with common Levi subgroup $M$.
-Let $ A_0$ be a maximal split torus of $M$ and let $P_0$ be a minimal parabolic subgroup $P_0$ such that $A_0\subset P_0\subset P$. \\We define: \ber and, for $\ep > 0$, we set:
+Let $ A_0$ be a maximal split torus of $M$ and let $P_0$ be a minimal parabolic subgroup $P_0$ such that $A_0\subset P_0\subset P$.
+We define: \ber and, for $\ep > 0$, we set: